What is event match quality on Facebook?

 Other events, such as Add Payment Info and Purchase should include much more customer information since visitors would typically have shared at least some personal details at that stage in the funnel.

 You should expect a score of 6+ for those deeper-in-the-funnel events.

-How do I improve event match quality on Facebook?
+How do I achieve Great event match quality on Facebook?